Map of Roatan, Honduras & Our Properties

 Traditionally English has been the dominant language on Roatan, spoken with a Carib accent.
 There has been an influx of Spanish interest from the mainland and you will now hear as much, if not more, Spanish as English on the Island.
 On the less developed East End of the island, it's worth striking up a few conversations just to hear the old accents and colloquial turns of phrase.
 With the increase in tourism on Roatan, you're likely to meet many bilingual Islanders.

-If you would like to rent any sort of vehicle or hire a transportation service all you have to do is talk to our concierge (Ryan).
-He can arrange that for you amongst other things.
+If you would like to rent any sort of vehicle or hire a transportation service all you have to do is talk to Jannel, our guest services specialist, she can arrange that for you amongst other things.

 There are three large supermarkets on the Island: Eldon's Supermarket on the main street in Coxen Hole; Plaza Mar and Eldon's Supermarket behind the gas station in Coxen Hole; and Eldon's Supermarket in French Harbour.
 West End Town is just a short boat/taxi ride away and has two or three smaller grocery stores where you can buy all of your essentials.
 In West End vegetable trucks park along the main road daily, full of fresh fruit and vegetables.
 You can get ice and rum at Coconut Tree (at the entrance to West End); open 7am-8pm daily.
 There is a duty-free store in West End at the mall just past Cannibal Cafe for wine and other spirits.
 Most of the souvenir shops carry Guatemalan goods like hammocks, clothes and carvings.
 Be on the lookout for Lenca pottery, highly stylized brown and cream-colored vases from the mainland of Honduras.
 Watch out for fakes though and feel free to try and bargain.
 Honduras has a wealth of hardwoods and there are many chests, tables and small pieces of furniture that show a high degree of craftsmanship and attention to detail.
 Colorful local painters like Virginia Castillo display their art in 'Waves of Art' in West End Town (504 2445 4093).